aantiin/auth-jwt-example/README.md

 # auth-jwt-example
-spring boot with jwt &amp; mysql
+spring boot with jwt, mysql, and rolling logfile with logback

 ## Credits